Boltons

-Boltons is a civil parish in the Allerdale district of Cumbria, England.
+Boltons is a civil parish in the Cumberland district, in the ceremonial county of Cumbria, England.
 According to the 2001 census it had a population of 585, increasing to 629 at the 2011 Census.
 Settlements in the parish include Bolton Low Houses, Bolton New Houses, Mealsgate, Boltongate and Sandale.

 Governance

 An electoral ward in the same name exists.
 This ward stretches south to Underskiddaw with a total population of 1,832 as at the 2011 Census.